 • Provide adequate insurance cover for volunteers whilst carrying out their volunteering roles.

-Problems
+Problems and complaints

 • Try to resolve promptly any difficulties, and to deal fairly with any complaints, you may have while you volunteer with us.